 Worcestershire County Council

 We work in partnership with Local Authorities, Parish and County Councils for emergency planning and flood response works.

 Oakleaf Commercial Services offer a range of exciting career opportunities, including Apprenticeships in a wide range of trades.
 We are proud of the high percentage of apprentices who go on to complete their professional qualifications and secure permanent contracts within the group.

-A member of The Community Housing Group, they have been named as West Midlands' Best Apprentice Employer (Large Employer category) in 2013, and again in 2016.
-They have also been listed as one of the Top 100 Apprenticeship Employers for the last 4 years, offering many Apprenticeship opportunities across the group.
+As a member of The Community Housing Group, they have been named as West Midlands Best Apprentice Employer (Largest Employer category) in 2013 and again in 2016.
+They have also been listed as one of the Top 100 Apprentice Employers between 2013 and 2016, offering many Apprenticeship opportunities across the Group.